alexander-kastil/angular-advanced/labs/lab-01/readme.md

 # Components Labs

-- Create Food App - Standalone Components
+- Migrate an existing app to Standalone Components
-- Migrate an existing app to standalone components
+- Create a new project `Food App` based on Standalone Components